 - Avoid carrying it in a backpack in such a way that objects press against the glass screen, even through the case.

 - Keep the laptop with you.
 Do not leave the laptop unattended outside, in a classroom or in a backpack; you should keep it in your locker when it’s not in use.

 Your device’s battery should last all day long.
 It is your responsibility to charge it overnight so that you have access to it in class.

-The Tech Department provides basic software and hardware support for students’ laptops and iPads during normal school hours.
+The Tech Department provides basic software and hardware support for students’ laptops during normal school hours.
 We cannot perform hardware repairs, but we can help diagnose issues and offer advice about where and how to solve them.

 We cannot provide data recovery services, so be sure to back up your work!